 To sum it all up, glucosamine for dogs has numerous benefits for dogs prone to joint issues, and regular use of supplements that contain this compound can make a big difference for dogs suffering from arthritis.
 However, not all glucosamine supplements are formulated the same and what could help one dog could end up being ineffective for your furry companion.
 To make sure your pet is getting the most out of glucosamine for dogs, we’ve rounded up the best glucosamine supplements on the market.
 Whether you want something to keep joint issues at bay or need to manage your dog’s arthritis symptoms, you’ll find what you need on our list!

 Affordable, potent, and with an optimized formula to support joint health, Cosequin combines glucosamine, chondroitin, and MSM together for a powerful formula that is suitable dogs of all sizes and ages.
-This glucosamine supplement is often recommended by veterinarians precisely because of its effectiveness, as the ratios of glucosamine and supporting substances are optimal for healthy cartilage.
-Available in chicken-flavored chewable tablets – if you have a picky pooch, it’s best to crush the tablets and mix it in their meals.
+This glucosamine supplement is often recommended by veterinarians precisely because of its effectiveness, as the ratios of glucosamine and supporting substances supports the structural integrity of joints and connective tissues.
+The time-release formula is available in chicken-flavored chewable tablets – if you have a picky pooch, it’s best to crush the tablets and mix it in their meals.

 With circa 62 percent more glucosamine and 50 percent more chondroitin in its formula, this liquid supplement packs a powerful punch.
 To boot, this supplement also includes a purified and distilled form of methylsulfonylmethane: Opti-MSM, made in the USA.
 This makes it a good choice both for preventative use and to relieve symptoms of dogs already having issues with joint health.
 And as it’s in liquid form, it’s easy to dose to fit dogs of all sizes – and easy to give to your pooch, whether on its own or mixed in with some wet food.
 They won’t even notice it is there – but their body surely will, reaping the benefits beside.